In this article, we explore well-being in Norway through life expectancy, public health, and quality of life.

 The Nordic food culture and diet generally consists of a balance of seafood, whole grains, nuts, veggies, and berries.

 Some compare the Nordic diet to the Mediterranean diet.
-However, key differences between the Mediterranean and Nordic diet are that the Nordic promotes canola oil over olive oil and less alcohol consumption.
+However, key differences between the Mediterranean and Nordic diets are that the Nordic promotes canola oil over olive oil and less alcohol consumption.

 The Nordic diet additionally emphasizes organic produce, fruits and vegetables, and a healthy amount of high-quality meat (often game).